shivamnamdeo0101/kavach-mcp-middleware-use-cases/README.md

-# Kavach MCP Security Middleware - Simple Project
+# Kavach MCP Security Middleware

 A demonstration project for using **Kavach**, a security middleware for Model Context Protocol (MCP) that detects and blocks malicious tool calls.